JeremieLitzler/tutorials/menu-scroll-hide-and-show/README.md

 }
 ```

 Let's run the scroll sequence once more: OK, it is working but the timeout value needs to be lowered to be smoother.
-Let's try setting it 50ms.
+Let's try setting it 50 ms.

 ## Conclusion